-Sample Problem: Design a program that moves a car across the world canvas, from left to right, at the rate of three pixels per clock tick.
+Sample Problem Design a program that moves a car from left to right on the world canvas, three pixels per clock tick.

 - For all those properties of the world that remain the same over time and are needed to render it as an Image, introduce constants.
 In BSL, we specify such constants via definitions.
 For the purpose of world programs, we distinguish between two kinds of constants: